2010 BDO World Darts Championship: Television coverage

 The tournament has been broadcast by BBC Sport every year since its inception.
 Having fronted their coverage since 2001, Ray Stubbs did not host their broadcasts in 2010 following his decision to join ESPN the previous summer.
 He was replaced by BBC Radio 5 Live and Football on Five presenter Colin Murray.
-Rob Walker, the Master of Ceremonies at BBC's snooker events and host of the BBC's 2009 Winmau World Masters coverage presented the late night highlights and Darts Extra through the night on BBC2.
+Rob Walker, the Master of Ceremonies at BBC's snooker events and host of the BBC's 2009 World Masters coverage presented the late night highlights and Darts Extra through the night on BBC2.
 Walker was also the roaming reporter during BBC2's live coverage.
 Bobby George once again was the pundit.

 The commentary team was David Croft, Tony Green and the tournament's number 1 seed Tony O'Shea.
 Again, every dart was shown live, via the BBC's interactive coverage on its Red Button service – with the semi-finals and final both broadcast live on BBC1/BBC2 on the last weekend.

 In Germany the tournament was broadcast by Eurosport.
 There was no coverage on SBS in the Netherlands, for the first time in several years as they chose to follow the majority of their players who featured in the PDC World Championship instead.